Ginger Spice Molasses Cookies

 - 3 tsp ground ginger

-- 2 tsp cinnamon
+- 2 tsp ground cinnamon

 - 1/3 cup milk

-- 1 cup molasses
+- 1 cup molasses (fancy)

 Instructions

-- Preheat your oven to 375 degrees.
+- Preheat your oven to 375 degrees F.

-- Separate the dough into 2 large balls – this just makes rolling out the dough easier and more manageable.
+- Separate the dough into 2 large balls, this just makes rolling out the dough easier and more manageable.

 - Lay one ball of dough on a sheet of parchment paper and flatten it slightly.
-Then put another piece of parchment paper on top and roll the dough with a rolling pin, keeping the dough thick (up to 1 cm).
+Then place another piece of parchment paper on top and roll the dough with a rolling pin, keeping the dough thick (up to 1 cm).

 - Repeat with the second ball of dough.